antirez/freakwan/README.md

 of the IV.
 So the initialization vector used is a total 11 bytes, of which at least 64 bits of pseudorandom data.

-The final 9 bytes checksum is computed using SHA256, but **the last bit of the last byte of the 9 bytes is always set to 1**, to distinguish the last byte from the padding.
+The final 10 bytes checksum is computed using HMAC-SHA256, truncated to 10 bytes, but **the last 4 bits are set to the padding length of the message**, so actually of the 80 bits HMAC, only the first 76 are used.
+The last byte least significant four bits tell us how many bytes to discard from the encrypted part because of AES padding.

+The aes key and the HMAC key are different but derived from the same key.
+The derivation is performed as such.
+Given the unique key `k`, we derive the two keys with:

+    aes-key = first 16 bytes of HMAC-SHA256(k,"AES14159265358979323846")
+    mac-key = HMAC-SHA256(k,"MAC26433832795028841971")

 ## Encryption

-To encrypt, build the packet as described above, append the CHECKSUM part to the plain text packet, performing the SHA256 digest of the whole packet, without the checksum part, with the TTL set to 0 and the `Relayed` flag clear, and setting the LSB bit of the last byte to 1.
-Then pad the encrypted part, adding zero bytes after the checksum part, to make the encrypted payload a multiple of 16 bytes, and finally encrypt the payload part with AES, using as initialization vector the first 16 bytes of SHA256 digest of byte from 0 to the final byte of the IV (11 total bytes), with TTL set to 0, and as key the first 16 bytes of SHA256 of the key stored in the keychain as an utf-8 string.
+To encrypt:

+1. Build the first four fields of the packet header as described above.
+2. Renerate a random 4 bytes IV and append it.
+3. Set TTL to 0 (but save the original value), and clear the `Relayed` flag bit, also saving the original flag value.
+3. Encrypt the payload with AES in CBC mode, using aes-key as key, and using as IV the first 11 bytes of the packet.
+Pad the packet with zeroes so that it is multiple of 16 bytes (AES block).
+Remember the padding used to reach the AES block size as "PADLEN".
+Append the encrypted payload to the packet.
+4. Perform HMAC-SHA256(mac-key,packet) of all the packet built so far.
+5. Append the first 10 bytes of the HMAC to the packet, but replace the last 4 bits with PADLEN as unsigned 4 bit integer.
+6. Restore TTL and `Relayed` flag.

 Decrypting is very similar.
-However we don't know what is the original length of the payload, since we padded it with zeroes.
-But we know that the last byte of the checksum can never be zero, as the last bit is always set as per the algorithm above.
-So, after decryption, we discard all the trailing zeroes, and we have the length of the payload.
-Then we subtract the length of the checksum (9 bytes), and can compute the SHA256 digest and check if it matches.
-Non matching packets are just silently discarded.
+When a packet arrives, we clear the TTL and `Relayed` bit (saving the original values).
+We also store the last 4 bits of the HMAC as PADLEN, and clear those bits.
+Then, for all the all the keys we have in memory, one after the other, we see if we can find one for which we can recompute the HMAC of the message (minus the last 10 bytes), trucate it to 10 bytes, clearing the last 4 bits, and check if it matches with the final 10 bytes of the packet.

+If a match is found, we can decrpyt the message with AES in CBC mode, discard the final PADLEN zero bytes (checking they are actually zero as an additional check against implementation bugs), and process it.

 ## Relaying of encrypted messages